zaehicks/git-js-pairing-lab_Isaiah_Bryant/README.md

 > Remember, paired programming means both partner are always looking at, and working off of the same screen!
 When you are the driver, you group should be working off your computer.
 And when you switch, you should be working off your partner's computer.
 By doing so, you will get practice with push and pull using git!

-0. You will work in groups of two (no more than three) to implement various JavaScript functions.
+0. You will work in groups to implement various JavaScript functions.
 1. One group member, Partner A, will [fork](https://guides.github.com/activities/forking/) this repository.
-Only one group memebr should fork the repo.
+Only one group member should fork the repo.
 Partner B does not need to fork anything.
 2. In the **forked repository**, Partner A needs to add Partner B as a [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository).
 This means that both groups members will have read and write (edit) access to the forked repo.
 3. Both partners should `git clone` the forked repo to their AWS Cloud9 using SSH.
 4. Partner A will drive first with Partner B being the navigator.
 Partner A will implement the first function, then stage, commit, and push the changes up to the remote repo (make sure you are in the correct folder in the terminal).